 While many studies still show many couples decide against marriage after age 50, many still do.
 When you legally get married, many financial issues must be considered.
-So while Lennon and McCartney sang, "All You Need Is Love," the reality is you need to consider at least more than just love.
+So while Lennon and McCartney sang, "All You Need Is Love," the reality is you need to consider many matters other than just love.

 The issues to consider are numerous.
-You should consider items like long term health care, your assets and estate, and the impact of your new marriage on your children, your real estate, and social security.
-Other items should be considered before you say, "I do."
+You should review items like long term health care, your assets and estate, and the impact of your new marriage on your children, your real estate, and social security.
+Other items need to be considered before you say, "I do."

 In Sickness and in Health

-The blended family may have different feelings about how future extended care be handled when the time comes.
+The blended family may have different feelings about how future long-term health care will be handled when the time comes.
 When there is no advance plan, it creates a crisis within the family.
 Even close families have conflict.
-How will the new blended family think about these issues when no directive is provided?
+How will the new blended family think about these issues when no advance directive is provided?